brimdata/zui-insiders/README.md

 * Subscribes to this repository's releases for automatic updates
 * May occasionally break

+## Download

+Go to the [latest release](https://github.com/brimdata/zui-insiders/releases) and download the file for your platform.

+* .dmg for macOS
+* .exe for Windows
+* .rpm or .deb for Linux

 ## How It Works

 Everything happens in the Github Actions workflow named `release.yml`.
 It runs the following steps: